awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 1. For **Network**, enter a value\.
 If you choose a VPC for **Network**, choose a single **EC2 Subnet** or CTRL \+ click to choose multiple EC2 subnets\.
 The subnets you select must be the same type \(public or private\)\.
 If you choose only one, your cluster launches in that subnet\.
 If you choose a group, the subnet with the best fit is selected from the group when the cluster launches\.
 **Note**
-Your account and region may give you the option to choose **Launch into EC2\-Classic** for **Network**\.
+Your account and Region may give you the option to choose **Launch into EC2\-Classic** for **Network**\.
 If you choose that option, choose one or more from **EC2 Availability Zones** rather than **EC2 Subnets**\.
 For more information, see [Amazon EC2 and Amazon VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Under **Allocation Strategy**, select the checkbox to apply allocation strategies\.
+1. Under **Allocation Strategy**, select the check box to apply allocation strategies\.

-   If you don't want to use the new allocation strategy option, leave the checkbox unchecked\.
+   If you don't want to use the new allocation strategy option, leave the check box unchecked\.

 1. For each **Node type**, if you want to change the default name of an instance fleet, click the pencil icon and then enter a friendly name\.
 If want to remove the **Task** instance fleet, click the X icon on the right side of the Task row\.